asoffer/nth/README.md

 Anything I find generally useful across more than one project.

-## Long term support

-As it is currently in the early exploratory stages of development, we are not ready to make any guarantees, even for short-term stability.

-In the future we intend to provide significant long-term support, but in a somewhat unconventional way: `nth` will never make guarantees of either API stability or ABI stability.
-While we aim to make API changes unobtrusive, we will add, change, or remove APIs.
-This enables us to always be able to provide the best possible software for our users.

-Though any change can be a breaking change, we aim to advertize the potential breakge (e.g., removing a public function).
-Moreover, we aim to make such changes in such a way that upgrading the version of `nth` can be done in a change of its own, separate from any refactoring that may be required to make the upgrade.
-Concretely, this means that if we want to, for example, rename a function, we will add a function with the new name and mark the old one as deprecated in one change, and remove the deprecated function in a separate change.

 ## Why is it called `nth`?

 Mostly because I use a Dvorak keyboard layout, and those three characters in